Stephen Zinser: Career

 Zinser worked for Chase Manhattan Bank from 1979 to 1992.
 He worked in the London headquarters of Merrill Lynch from 1993 to 1999.

 In February 1999, Zinser co-founded European Credit Management, an asset management firm based in London, with Steven Blakey and Stephen Rumsey.
 He served as its Chief Executive Officer and Co-Chief Investment Officer.
 By 2007, the firm had €22 billion of assets under management, when a majority stake was acquired by Wachovia.
 The firm was fully owned by Wells Fargo prior to being spun off in 2021 to Allspring Global Investments.

-In 2015, Zinser founded Roxbury Asset Management, a London-based firm which manages and invests in liquid alternative strategies.
+In 2015, Zinser founded Roxbury Asset Management, a London-based investment manager which acts principally as a family office for Zinser.
 He serves as its Chief Executive Officer.

 Philanthropy

-Zinser currently acts as a Trustee for the Institute for Strategic Dialogue (“ISD”).
-He served on the board of the Gavi Alliance and Chaired the Investment Committee from 2014 to June 2021.
-He continues to act as advisor to the Investment Committee and to the Audit & Finance Committee on the COVAX Facility.
+Zinser currently acts as a Trustee and Director for the Institute for Strategic Dialogue.
+Zinser also Chairs the Investment Committee for The Founders Pledge.
+He served on the board of GAVI and Chaired the Investment Committee from 2014 to June 2021.
+He continues to act as advisor to the Investment Committee.
 He also serves on the development board of Gonville and Caius College, Cambridge.